eme64/blog/_posts/2024-12-24-Intro-to-C2-Part03.md

 - `process_for_post_loop_opts_igvn`: Some nodes have delayed some IGVN optimsations until after loop opts, for various reasons, including:
   - Some optimizations would make loop optimizations impossible or more difficult.
   - Some nodes are needed for loop opts, and can be removed after (e.g. `Opaque` nodes).
-- Macro Expansion: `PhaseMacroExpand`: expand or remove macro nodes.
+- Macro Expansion: `PhaseMacroExpand`: Expands or removes macro nodes.
+Macro nodes are special nodes that represent complex operations that can not directly be mapped to machine (mach) nodes by the Matcher.
+Instead, they need to be expanded to other nodes first.
-- Barrier Expansion: `expand_barriers`: expand GC barriers.
+- Barrier Expansion: `expand_barriers`: Expand GC barriers, special instructions inserted to support garbage collection.
+These include write barriers to track modified references and read barriers to ensure objects are correctly loaded before use.
+For more information, see [this great blog post](https://blog.ragozin.info/2011/06/understanding-gc-pauses-in-jvm-hotspots.html).
 - `optimize_logic_cones`: Optimization for vector logic operations.
 - `process_late_inline_calls_no_inline`: post-parse call devirtualization, where we strength-reduce a virtual call to a static call very late (usually we would do that at parsing time already) because we now got more information (a narrow receiver type) from optimizations that happened after parsing.
 See [JDK-8257211](https://bugs.openjdk.org/browse/JDK-8257211).
 - `final_graph_reshaping`: Some final reshaping before we go to `Code_Gen`.